calvnce/sort-algos/README.md

 # sort-algos
 This repository contains the implemntations of various sorting algorithms implemented in various languages:
+  - C
+  - C++
-  - c/c++
+  - C#
   - Java
+  - JavaScript
   - Python
-  - JavaScript
-  - Ruby
-  - C#
+  -